LateralFricativeEnjoyer/conlangs/wiki/dlhen.md

 ## Manufacturing

 A typical Dlhen, such as one made by Řengbe Gbokmalha, is made from a solid branch of [Řygbam wood](/wiki/rygbam), with the bottom of the shaft being the part furthest from the tree.
-The branch is collected with a Mytořogb,

-<a href="/wiki/mytorogb" data-toggle="tooltip" data-placement="top" title="A traditional Gylhev tool shaped like a wide adze">Mytořogb</a>
+The branch is collected with a <a href="/wiki/mytorogb" data-toggle="tooltip" data-placement="top" title="A traditional Gylhev tool shaped like a wide adze">Mytořogb</a>, but the cut actually extends into the tree, forming the material for the head of the Dlhen.

 ## Use